python/cpython/Doc/reference/datamodel.rst

    new value, *value*.

    Note, adding :meth:`__set__` or :meth:`__delete__` changes the kind of descriptor to a "data descriptor".
-See :ref:`invoking descriptors` for more details.
+See :ref:`descriptor-invocation` for more details.

 .. method:: object.__delete__(self, instance)